SaharNazeri/EASOt-AP/README.md

 1.	create a main folder with the name of the package as “EASOt-AP”.
 2. Create two subfolders as “.../EASOt-AP/CODES”, and “.../EASOt-AP/INPUT”.
 3. Download all materials and copy pate to the relevant folders.
+4. To run the package in Windows or Linux/Ubuntu, first, the user should consider and rename the main file of “SaharLPDT_MainW.m” or “SaharLPDT_MainL.m” respectively to ““SaharLPDT_Main.m”.
-4. Open the main file in the directory of CODES named as “SaharLPXT_Main.m”.
+5. Open the main file in the directory of CODES named as “SaharLPDT_Main.m”.
-5. Change the current path of Matlab to the path of the package on the pc as: “…/../EASOt-AP”.
+6. Change the current path of Matlab to the path of the package on the pc as: “…/../EASOt-AP”.
-6. Run the code.
+7. Run the code.
-7. Check the result if the folder of “../EASOt-AP/OUTPUT”.
+8. Check the result if the folder of “../EASOt-AP/OUTPUT”.